tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Split Screen Layout

-Discover how to create a split screen layout with two panes using CSS.
+Create a split screen layout with two panes using CSS.
 This snippet sets up a flex container and evenly divides it into left and right panes.

 ```html
 <!DOCTYPE html>